tonedevs/ruby-dungeon/README.md

 As the game is text-based, all graphic elements are Post-MVP.

 In addition:
+- Algorithm testing with rspec
-- Timed trivia for the battle
+- Timed challenges for the battle
 - Sound effects
 - Extra rooms
 - New Game+